jtnystrom/Discount/README.md

 Discount can also be used to evaluate the efficiency of various minimizer orderings and minimizer sets, by outputting the k-mer bin distribution for a given dataset in detail.
+For example:

 `
 ./spark-submit.sh --minimizers PASHA/pasha_all_55_10.txt -k 55 -m 10 /path/to/data.fastq count -o /path/to/output/dir --buckets
 `

 The --buckets flag enables this mode.
+Other parameters are the same as above.
 A new directory called /path/to/output/dir_bucketStats will be created for the output.
 Each line in the output file will represent a single k-mer bin.
 The output files will contain six columns, which are:
 Bin minimizer, number of superkmers, total number of k-mers, distinct k-mers, unique k-mers, maximum abundance for a single k-mer.
 See the file BucketStats.scala for details.

-The above example uses the universal frequency ordering, which is the one we recommend for practical use.
+The above example uses the universal frequency ordering, which is the one we recommend for efficient k-mer counting.
 The commands below can be used to enable other orderings.
 Please see our paper (linked above) for definitions of these orderings.

-Universal set ordering (lexicographic)
+Universal set ordering (lexicographic), enabled by `-o lexicographic`

 `
 ./spark-submit.sh --minimizers PASHA/pasha_all_55_10.txt -o lexicographic -k 55 -m 10 /path/to/data.fastq count -o /path/to/output/dir --buckets
 `

-Universal set ordering (random)
+Universal set ordering (random), enabled by `-o random`

 `
 ./spark-submit.sh --minimizers PASHA/pasha_all_55_10.txt -o random -k 55 -m 10 /path/to/data.fastq count -o /path/to/output/dir --buckets
 `

-Minimizer signature
+Minimizer signature, enabled by `-o signature`, no `--minimizers` needed

 `
 ./spark-submit.sh -o signature -k 55 -m 10 /path/to/data.fastq count -o /path/to/output/dir --buckets
 `

-Random
+Random (all m-mers)

 `
 ./spark-submit.sh -o random -k 55 -m 10 /path/to/data.fastq count -o /path/to/output/dir --buckets
 `

-The frequency counted (all 10-mers) ordering is the default if no other flags are supplied:
+The frequency-sampled (all m-mers) ordering is the default if no other flags are supplied:

 `
 ./spark-submit.sh -k 55 -m 10 /path/to/data.fastq count -o /path/to/output/dir --buckets